Scalr/agent-helm/charts/agent-job/README.md

 OpenTelemetry is an extensible, open-source telemetry protocol and platform that enables the Scalr Agent to remain vendor-neutral while producing telemetry data for a wide range of platforms.

-Enable telemetry for both the controller deployment and the worker sidecar by configuring an OpenTelemetry collector endpoint:
+Enable telemetry for both the agent controller deployment and the agent worker by configuring an OpenTelemetry collector endpoint:

 ```yaml
 otel: